chrysn/request-tag/draft-amsuess-core-request-tag.md

 Blockwise transfer cases {#transfercases}
 -----------------------------------------

-\[Sequence note: the below refers to so-far unexplained semantics of Request-Tag, this needs to be resolved.\]

 There are several shapes a blockwise exchange can take, named here for further reference.
 Requests or responses bodies are called "small" or "large" here if